 Former COO on the executive boards of ING Bank in both Poland and Belgium.
-Appointed on 19 April 2018 and eligible for reappointment in 2022.
+Appointed on 19 April 2018 and reappointed in 2022.
 In addition to being a BNG Bank Supervisory Board member, she is also a member of the Supervisory Board of Bank Mendes Gans N.V.